ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab02.md

 ## Step 7b: Add import, and test cases for `ctof` to `test_tempFuncs.py`

-Next, edit the `test_tempFuncs.py` file in IDLE, and after the line
+Next, edit the `test_tempFuncs.py` file in IDLE3, and after the line

 ```
 from tempFuncs import ftoc